scala/docs.scala-lang/_overviews/toolkit/munit-assertions.md

 {% include markdown.html path="_markdown/install-munit.md" %}

-Assertions describe what to check in our tests.
+Assertions describe what to check in your tests.
 If any assertion in a unit test fails, then the test fails.

-Assuming we have defined a
+Assuming you have defined a
 [test suite]({% link _overviews/toolkit/munit-test-suite.md %}) `MyTests`, this tutorial shows various ways to write assertions within test specifications.